TownyAdvanced/TownyCombat/README.md

           - Status Quo.
           - Today (April 2022), combat is generally restricted to an elite caste of highly trained 'PVP'ers', sometimes non-roleplaying and/or belonging to cross-server PVP clans.
-          - New players are told, correctly, that they are effectively useless in combat, and should either commit to training (*usually off-server*), or adopt a peaceful supply role.
+          - New players are correctly told that they are effectively useless in combat, and should either commit to training (*usually off-server*), or adopt a peaceful supply role.
-          - If the server has geopolitics, this configuration gifts cross-server PVP clans with an outsized influence.
+          - This configuration gifts cross-server PVP clans with an outsized geo-political influence.
         - B Enabled
           - Shake Things Up.
           - Combat is opened up more to new-players/casual-players/roleplayers/builders/traders.
           - Example: Even a player who has never fought in MC before can still be useful in a battle, once their teams equips then with some basic military kit like bow, shield, sword, and a few health potions.
-          - This affects geopolitics (*if there is any*) by granting cross-server PVP clans an outsized inflence.
-          - If the server has geopolitics, the power of cross-server PVP clans is reduced.
+          - This configuration reduces the geo-political influence of cross-server PVP clans.
     - :military_helmet: **Military Uniforms**
       - With all the above changes, it makes little sense for an nation to put every soldier in a full-diamond/netherite kit.
       - It makes a more sense to equip all units with at least one identifying piece of kit (*e.g. a coloured leather helmet*).